This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 9. ULIP: Democratization of Logistics

-ULIP logistics platform
+ULIP logistics

 The Unified Logistics Interface Platform (ULIP) integrates data from ports, airports, railways and road transport.
 Instead of each node guarding its own siloed information, ULIP allows authorized players to see end-to-end shipment status, improving efficiency and reducing delays.